dawidkaluza/service-and-web-as-multiproject/README.md

-### Simple service and webapp
+# Service and web app as a multi-project

-This project shows how simply you can combine webapp build with NPM and service build with Spring into one Gradle multi-project build, thanks to [Gradle Plugin for Node](https://github.com/node-gradle/gradle-node-plugin).
+This project shows how using Gradle you can create a service app built with Java & Spring and include into it a web app built with JS and Node.

-More information and instructions will be added later.